-Richard Brothers seems to have been the first person to claim that the English are descendants of the Lost Ten Tribes; and his views are still respected by the adherents of Anglo-Israelism.
+Richard Brothers seem to have been the first person to claim that the English are descendants of the Lost Ten Tribes, and his views are still respected by the adherents of Anglo-Israelism.
 He was buried at St. John Wood where Joanna Southcott is also buried in 1814.

 Another of the group of six was one led by George Turner, "Herald of Shiloh," from Leeds, who claimed to be Southcott's true successor.
 He explained that Shiloh had been taken from Southcott's womb into Paradise to wait for the appointed time

 Turner's outrageous "Proclamation of the Final Days" was to be delivered in Palace Yard, London.
 It denounced "the Treasury, Horse Guards, Carlton House, the Playhouses, Churches and Chapels, the Tower, Somerset House, and other public places.
 The Angel of the Lord shall sink all by earthquake."
 His radical manifesto dictated, "The whole United Kingdom is to be divided to the People on the Roll.
 Those who are not worth a penny now must be lords of the land.
 No rents must be paid.
 No postage for letters.
 No turnpikes.
 No taxes.
 Porter a gallon for one half-penny.
 Ale the same.
 The dead must be carried in carts three miles from the city and put into deep pits covered with pigs' flesh."